kisungyou/filling/paper/paper.md

 # Summary

-In applied mathematics, matrix completion is a thematic program to estimate unobserved, missing entries of a partially observed matrix [@cai_singular_2010].
+Matrix completion problem is a thematic program to estimate unobserved, missing entries of a partially observed matrix [@li_survey_2019].
+One popular example is the Netflix Prize in which preference of a movie for each user needs to be predicted given movie ratings data.

 # Acknowledgments